Axle Replacement

 ››› Torque Checks

 Re-torque axle fasteners to spec.
 Loose bolts can lead to bent axles or damaged spindles.
+Prevent it with torque inspections every 15,000–20,000 miles or after major repairs.

 ››› Corrosion Prevention